 Lee makes landfall with near-hurricane strength in Canada after moving up Atlantic Ocean

-Lee made landfall with near-hurricane strength in the Canadian province of Nova Scotia on Saturday as a post-tropical cyclone, the U.S. National Hurricane Center said.
-The storm had maximum sustained winds of 70 mph, just below the 74 mph threshold for a Category 1 hurricane, according to the agency.
+Lee made landfall with near-hurricane strength in the Canadian province of Nova Scotia on Saturday as a post-tropical cyclone, the National Hurricane Center said.
+The storm crashed ashore with maximum sustained winds of 70 mph, just below the 74 mph threshold for a Category 1 hurricane, according to the agency.

 In the coastal town of Searsport, Maine, a 51-year-old man died Saturday after a large tree limb fell on his vehicle, according to the Associated Press.
 The incident happened as high winds were hitting the area.
 Police Chief Brian Lunt said the electricity had to be cut to downed power lines before the man could be taken from the vehicle, according to the AP.

 Lee made landfall in far western Nova Scotia at around 4 p.m.
 EDT, the hurricane center said.
-As of 5 p.m.
-EDT, the center of the storm was located about 80 miles south-southeast of Eastport, Maine, and about 150 miles west-southwest of Halifax, Nova Scotia, the hurricane center said.
+As of 8 p.m.
+EDT, Lee had maximum sustained winds near 65 mph, and it was forecast to weaken in the coming days.
+The storm's center was located about 40 miles east-southeast of Eastport, Maine, and about 130 miles west of Halifax, Nova Scotia, the hurricane center said.
+Lee was moving north at 14 mph.

+Tropical-storm-force winds were extending up to 320 miles from the center of the storm, according to the hurricane center.

 "I'm grateful for residents and public safety officials who have been responding to and preparing for severe weather and flooding throughout the week," she said.